ASaiM/hmp_mock_tests/doc/report/report.md

 \label{correlation_information}
 \end{table}

-For both samples, relative abundances of gene families and pathways are highly correlated to observed relative abundance of involved species (Table \ref{correlation_information}).
-Sequences of an abundant species in a community are supposed to be abundant in metagenomic sequences of the community.
+The relative abundances of the gene families and the pathways are highly correlated to the observed relative abundance of the involved species (Table \ref{correlation_information}).
+The sequences of an abundant species in a community are supposed to be abundant in the metagenomic sequences of the community.
 This relation holds for all sequences, particularly sequences corresponding to gene families.
 For pathways, the relation is more tricky: a pathway is identified if most of the gene families that constitute them are found.
 The abundance of a pathway is proportional to the number of complete "copies" of this pathway in the species.
 Then, a pathway is abundant if its parts are all found in numerous copies, leading to a tricky relation between species abundance and pathway abundance.
-But, the high correlations between species relative abundance and mean relative pathway abundance (Figure \ref{gene_family_pathway_mean}, Table \ref{correlation_information}) confirm good pathway reconstructions in our datasets, particularly for abundant species.
-To accentuate previous observations and conclusion, we also observe a strong and significant correlation between species abundance difference and difference of gene family and pathway mean abundance between both samples (Figure \ref{gene_family_pathway_mean}, Table \ref{correlation_information}).
+But, the high correlations between species relative abundance and mean relative pathway abundance (Figure \ref{gene_family_pathway_mean}, Table \ref{correlation_information}) confirm good pathway reconstructions in our datasets, particularly for the abundant species.
+To confirm the previous observations and conclusion, we also observe a strong and significant correlation between species abundance difference and difference of gene family and pathway mean abundance between both samples (Figure \ref{gene_family_pathway_mean}, Table \ref{correlation_information}).

 \begin{figure}[h!]
     \centering